What is Acupuncture?

 How does it feel?

 Some people would like to try acupuncture, but don’t because they assume it will be painful.
 In fact, as the needles used are so ultra-fine that only a slight sensation is felt as the needle goes in.
-Sterile disposable needles are used on all patients.
+Sterile single use disposable needles are used on all patients.
 After a treatment, some patients experience immediate improvement, whereas other patients can take longer to notice improvements in their symptoms.
 Most people report feeling very relaxed and calm during and after each treatment.